South Coast Shorebird Recovery Program

 The South Coast Shorebird Recovery Program was established in 1999 by the NSW National Parks and Wildlife Service (NPWS) to reduce the rate of decline of threatened shorebirds and recover populations by enhancing breeding success.

 The program is currently a part of Saving our Species Program, a statewide program that aims to secure threatened plants and animals in the wild in NSW.

 This site is our online communication tool for our many stakeholders and the interested broader community.

-Shorebird Recovery Coordinators are employed by NPWS on a part-time basis from October to March to coordinate the implementation of recovery actions during the breeding season and to report on results.
-Coordinators work out of Ulladulla NPWS office to cover the region from Wollongong to Batemans Bay and coordinators work out of Narooma and Merimbula NPWS offices to cover the region from Batemans Bay to the NSW/Victorian border.
+Shorebird Recovery Rangers are employed by NPWS to coordinate the implementation of recovery actions during the breeding season and to report on results.
+A Ranger works out of Nowra NPWS office to cover the region from Wollongong to Batemans Bay and a Ranger works out of Narooma and Merimbula NPWS offices to cover the region from Batemans Bay to the NSW/Victorian border.

 Where we work

 We don’t just work in National Parks – we work anywhere there is a need.
 We have important nesting sites on Local Council land, on Crown lands, as well as some sites requiring access through private lands.
 We also reduce the fox threat through active baiting on private property with the cooperation of the landholders.

 Get in touch with the Rangers through the details on the Contact page.